peterhyun/HRParentPtrTree/README.md

 # HRParentPtrTree
 Seoul National University
 M1522.000900 Data Structure
-Fall 2018 - U Kang
+Fall 2017 - U Kang

 Implements a parent pointer tree which can be used in the HR section of a company.

-https://en.wikipedia.org/wiki/Parent_pointer_tree
+For more details of parent_pointer_tree, here is a link down below https://en.wikipedia.org/wiki/Parent_pointer_tree